 A radiant tube heater is a propane- or natural gas-fired heater that is hung near the ceiling of the chicken house.
 It consists of a firebox connected to a metal tube, usually 40 to 50 feet long, running lengthwise in the house.
-Radiant tube heating can be used in combination with forced air heaters or as the sole source of heat in a house.
+Radiant tube heating can be used in combination with forced air heaters or it can be the sole source of heat in a house.

-A radiant tube heater is different from radiant brooders or pancake brooders (which also emit radiant heat) in that its burners are enclosed in a firebox instead of being exposed to house air.
-The tube heater draws combustion air from outside the house with a fractional horsepower motor, then pushes the heated air from the firebox through the tube.
-The tubes then radiate that heat downward to the birds and the litter pack.
-Reflectors above the tubes protect the ceiling and bounce the heat rays coming from the top of the tube back toward the house floor.
+A radiant tube heater is different from radiant brooders or pancake brooders (which also emit radiant heat) in that its burners are enclosed in a firebox instead of being exposed to house air as in a circular brooder.
+The tube heater draws in combustion air from outside the house with a fractional horsepower motor, then pushes the heated air from the firebox through the tube.
+Tube temperature right at the firebox can reach as high as 1,000° F and the temperature of the tube 40 feet away might be 350° to 400° F.